17.5.8 Line Speed

 The terminal line speed tells the computer how fast to read and write data on the terminal.

-If the terminal is not a real serial line (for example, if it is a network connection), then the line speed won’t really affect data transmission speed, but some programs will use it to determine the amount of padding needed.
+For other types of devices the meaning of the line speed is device-specific and may not even affect the actual data transmission speed at all (for example, if it is a pseudo-terminal or network connection), but some programs will use it to determine the amount of padding needed.
 It’s best to specify a line speed value that matches the actual speed of the actual terminal, but you can safely experiment with different values to vary the amount of padding.

-The speed values are stored in the struct termios structure, but don’t try to access them in the struct termios structure directly.
-Instead, you should use the following functions to read and store them:
+The line speed values are stored in the struct termios structure, but don’t try to access them in the struct termios structure directly.
+Instead, you should use the functions defined by the interfaces below to access them.

 Function: speed_t cfgetospeed (const struct termios *termios-p)